ad-si/FlatCV/readme.md

 # FlatCV

-Simple image processing and computer vision library in pure C.
+Image processing and computer vision library in pure C.

-"Simple" means:

 - Color images are a flat array of 8-bit per channel RGBA row-major top-to-bottom
 - Grayscale images are a flat array of 8-bit GRAY row-major top-to-bottom